Consumer Medicine Information

-If it is more than 8 hours since you should have taken your dose, do not take the missed dose, wait until the right time the
+If it is more than 8 hours since you should have taken your dose, skip the dose you

 Do not take a double dose to make up for the dose you missed.

-If you miss a dose of Duride, you may get attacks of angina and need to use the tablets or spray your doctor has given you
+If you miss a dose of DURIDE, you may get attacks of angina.

 If you are not sure what to do, ask your doctor or pharmacist.